Verein Berliner Künstler / Berlin Artist Association

 Haus der Künstler – more than a gallery

-It has been committed to Berlin art and artists for more than 175 years.
+It has been committed to the Berlin art scene and its artists for more than 175 years.

 The basis for the creative development of the association's activities is the active participation

 of the individual members and their agreement to work together in a professional and collegial manner,

 to lead discursive and fair discussions as well as to participate in socially relevant discourses.

 The 'Haus am Schöneberger Ufer' is the heart of the association and center of activities.
 Here, the

 gallery space not only offers independent and diverse exhibition possibilities, but within the scope